liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 ## Read story

 {% include figure-image.html path="/assets/img/survey-2024/read-story.svg"
-  title="Does Live A Hero Player Read Story In-game?" %}
+  title="Do Live A Hero Player Read Story In-game?" %}

+More than half of the respondents need to rely on fan translation (which are only available for some quests).

-From the feedback I have received after publishing the survey, I should have added one more option for “Yes, I read the story in-game with the help of machine translation and some guesswork”.
+> From the feedback I have received after publishing the survey, I should have added one more option for “Yes, I read the story in-game with the help of machine translation and some guesswork”.

 ## What-if